React-Native-Camp/privateTeacher/README.md

 * As a user I can see a home page containing Logo , signup button ,  information about App and some teachers and courses
 ---
 ### As Student
-* As a user I can Sign Up by google or facebook or ios account
+* As a user I can Login by google or facebook account
 * As a user I can search by course
 * As a user I can Search by location
 * As a user I can browse a teacher profile
 * As a user I can browse the teacher’s courses
 * As a user I can send education requests to any course
 * As a user I can chat with a teacher
+* As a user I can browse all my courses

 ---
 ### As Teacher
 * As a user I can Sign Up by google or facebook or ios account